Dissolved organic carbon: Overview

-Labile and recalcitrant
+Reactivity

-Dissolved organic matter can be classified as labile or as recalcitrant, depending on its reactivity.
-Recalcitrant DOC is also called refractory DOC, and these terms seem to be used interchangeably in the context of DOC.
-Depending on the origin and composition of DOC, its behavior and cycling are different; the labile fraction of DOC decomposes rapidly through microbially or photochemically mediated processes, whereas refractory DOC is resistant to degradation and can persist in the ocean for millennia.
+Dissolved organic matter can be degraded quickly or slowly, depending on its reactivity.
+Quickly degraded DOC can be classified as labile while persistent DOC can be considered recalcitrant or refractory.
+While labile DOC can degrade within seconds, refractory DOC can escape degradation and persist in the ocean for millennia.
+Depending on the origin and composition of DOC, its behavior and cycling are different.
 In the coastal ocean, organic matter from terrestrial plant litter or soils appears to be more refractory and thus often behaves conservatively.
 In addition, refractory DOC is produced in the ocean by the bacterial transformation of labile DOC, which reshapes its composition.

 Due to the continuous production and degradation in natural systems, the DOC pool contains a spectrum of reactive compounds each with their own reactivity, that have been divided into fractions from labile to recalcitrant, depending on the turnover times, as shown in the following table...